cyberbotics/webots/docs/blog/Webots-2020-a-release.md

 ## ROS 2 & Webots

-ROS 2 Eloquent has been [released](https://index.ros.org/doc/ros2/Releases/Release-Eloquent-Elusor/) approximately once month ago.
+ROS 2 Eloquent has been [released](https://index.ros.org/doc/ros2/Releases/Release-Eloquent-Elusor/) approximately one month ago.
 We understood the high interest for ROS 2 among the robotics community and we are therefore proud to announce that Webots is now compatible with the following versions of ROS 2:
   - [Crystal Clemmys](https://index.ros.org/doc/ros2/Releases/Release-Crystal-Clemmys)
   - [Dashing Diademata](https://index.ros.org/doc/ros2/Releases/Release-Dashing-Diademata)